OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ![User Input Check](Images/Chapters/0x05c/check_input.jpg)

-Right-click the class name—the first `a` in `a.a`—and select Refactor->Rename from the drop-down menu (or press Shift-F6).
+Right-click the class name (the first `a` in `a.a`) and select Refactor -> Rename from the drop-down menu (or press Shift-F6).
 Change the class name to something that makes more sense given what you know about the class so far.
 For example, you could call it "Validator" (you can always revise the name later). `a.a` now becomes `Validator.a`.
 Follow the same procedure to rename the static method `a` to `check_input`.

 ![Refactored class and method names](Images/Chapters/0x05c/refactored.jpg)

-Congratulations—you just learned the fundamentals of static analysis!
-It is all about theorizing, annotating, and gradually revising theories about the analyzed program until you understand it completely—or, at least, well enough for whatever you want to achieve.
+Congratulations, you just learned the fundamentals of static analysis!
+It is all about theorizing, annotating, and gradually revising theories about the analyzed program until you understand it completely or, at least, well enough for whatever you want to achieve.

 Next, Ctrl+click (or Command+click on Mac) on the `check_input` method.
 This takes you to the method definition.
 The decompiled method looks like this: